Javierenrique00/mmeclient/README.md

 **Enable Field** Default is disabled, but if you selected, it try to download the index file.
 Leave enable to see the files in the storage.
 **Password field** If your storage is encrypted write the password in this field.
 (Optional) and then select **enable** to read the encrypted index file.

-You can have multiple servers or storages but only you can downloaded media files if they are **enabled**.
+You can have multiple storages at the same time, but only you can download media files if they are **enabled**.

+## 2- Knowing the interface